Multilingualism and Literacy through a Culturally Responsive and Sustaining Lens

 Our three pronged mission include research, teaching, and community engagement.
 Members meet several times a month with an aim at:

-1. Discussing current topics of interest in the areas of race, ethnicity, language, literacy, dis/Ability, gender, and other intersectional identity markers through invited minoritized and renowned researchers in Communicative Sciences and Disorders and related fields of practice.
+Discussing current topics of interest in the areas of language and literacy with renowned researchers in Communicative Sciences and Disorders and related fields of practice.

-2. Offering education on multilingualism and culturally and linguistically responsive and sustaining practices to pre-service and in-service teachers, speech-language diagnosticians and interventionists, and other related professionals.
+Offering spaces of critical engagement on multilingualism to pre-service and in-service teachers, speech-language diagnosticians and interventionists, and other related professionals.

-3. Supporting the community through student-led book drives, family-centered co-learning sessions, and other events with the goal of increasing awareness of the benefits of maintaining sovereignty over one's own cultural and linguistic funds of knowledge.
+Supporting the community through student-led book drives, family-centered co-learning sessions, and other events centered on language, literacy, and humanizing practices.